radiojay/www.radiojay.org/docs/about.md

 - Transmission of live data as well as uploading of stored/recorded data
 - Support GNSS in both standalone mode as well as snapshot/cloud processing mode.
 - Compatibility with readily available manufacturing services, including low-cost low-volume.

+## Contact

+For more info please contact Thorsten von Eicken: tve at voneicken dot com.